-2. In order to ensure effective protection for the marine environment from harmful effects which may arise from activities in the Area, the Authority and sponsoring States shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration,2 to such activities.
-The Legal and Technical Commission shall make recommendations to the Council on the implementation of this paragraph.
+2. In order to ensure effective protection for the marine environment from harmful effects which may arise from activities in the Area, the Authority and sponsoring States shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration, and best environmental practices.

+3. The Legal and Technical Commission shall make recommendations to the Council on the implementation of paragraphs 1 and 2 above.